-McKinsey's typology of institutional investors accounts for around two-fifths of private sector infrastructure investment per annum.
-The balancing 60%, representing over US\$1 trillion of private sector investment in infrastructure is largely accounted for by the corporate sector.
+Source: author, McKinsey & Co CORPORATE INVESTORS N cKinsey's typology of institutional investors accounts for around two-fifths of private sector infrastructure investment per annum.
+The balancing 60 %, representing over US\$ 1 trillion of private sector investment in infrastructure is largely accounted for by the corporate sector.
 Companies, including large multinational organisations, invest in infrastructure principally for directly operational reasons.
 Most investments are deployed within their 'fence line', i.e. on production facilities that they own or control.
-In recent years however, new initiatives such as corporate water stewardship have increased the quantum of corporate spending on infrastructure beyond the fence line, although these investments are still typically concentrated within a vertically integrated supply chain.
+In recent years however, new initiatives such as corporate water stewardship have increased the volume of corporate spending on infrastructure beyond the fence line, although these investments are still typically concentrated within a vertically integrated supply chain.
 Typologies that include corporations as investors in water infrastructure are relatively undeveloped, perhaps because the data is difficult to come by.
 Unlike most institutional investors, corporations have few obligations to disclose what investments they make in infrastructure, particularly when they are investing in their own production capacity.
 However, we argue that corporations are likely to become much more significant as investors in the next few years, as the implications of the infrastructure gap start being felt on company revenues and profits.
 Without adequate infrastructure to make and sell products to consumers in local markets, businesses will not be able to fully tap latent demand.
 Large corporations that are listed on stock exchanges often have access to the international capital markets and can borrow money at much lower rates of interest than state-owned utilities in many developing countries.
-For infrastructure projects where mutual benefits accrue to both the utility and the corporation, there is even the potential for corporations to arbitrage variations in the cost of capital by borrowing money at low rates on the international markets, and then investing in the debt of local infrastructure projects.

-Beyond these financial opportunities, corporations may also be able to leverage their internal resources and knowledge networks to evaluate risk and return more adeptly than many institutional investors.
+For infrastructure projects where mutual benefits accrue to both the utility and the corporation, there is even the potential for corporations to take advantage of variations in the cost of capital by borrowing money at low rates on the international markets, and then investing in the debt of local infrastructure projects.
+Beyond these financial opportunities, we suggest that corporations may also be able to leverage their internal resources and knowledge networks to evaluate risk and return more adeptly than many institutional investors.
 In doing so, they may identify new opportunities to invest in projects that would otherwise not have been developed.
+The scale of this opportunity is difficult to quantify, but the motivations for such behaviour increases as pressure builds on existing infrastructure resources.
+Multi-national corporations operating in local markets may have even more advantage over traditional infrastructure investors.
+Institutional investors tend